The Girl in the Spider's Web (film): Production

+Development

 In November 2015, The Hollywood Reporter announced that Sony Pictures Entertainment was planning to develop a new film series based on the Millennium novels, starting from the book The Girl in the Spider's Web by David Lagercrantz.
 Rooney Mara and Daniel Craig, who portrayed Salander and Blomkvist, respectively, in The Girl with the Dragon Tattoo, would not be back for the film.
 New actors would be cast, and David Fincher would also not return as director, though he later received an executive producer credit.
 Steven Knight was announced to be in talks to adapt the novel, while the producers would be Scott Rudin, Amy Pascal, and Elizabeth Cantillon, along with Yellow Bird's Berna Levin, Søren Stærmose, and Ole Sondberg.
 TheWrap reported that Alicia Vikander was being considered for the role of Salander.
 However, while promoting Carol, Mara stated that she was still signed for the sequel: "As far as I know I'm doing it until someone tells me otherwise".
 Tatiana Maslany, Jane Levy and Troian Bellisario were also linked to the project.

+Casting

 In November 2016, Variety reported that Sony was in negotiations with Fede Álvarez to direct the film, with Eli Bush as an additional producer.
 In March 2017, it was announced that the film would feature an entirely new cast, with production set to begin in September 2017.
 In May 2017, it was reported that Claire Foy was the frontrunner to play Salander, and, in September 2017, Foy was officially cast in the film.
 Sylvia Hoeks joined the cast in October 2017.
 The rest of the cast was announced over the next five months.

+Filming

 Principal photography began in January 2018 in Berlin, Leipzig Airport then moved to Hamburg February 2–4, for filming at the Kattwyk Bridge; and ended in April 2018, in Stockholm.

+Music

-Composer Roque Baños was chosen to score the movie.
-The recording took plate at the newly opened Synchron Stage Vienna in Austria.
+Composer Roque Baños was chosen to provide the score.
+The recording took place at the newly opened Synchron Stage Vienna in Austria.

 Release

-The Girl in the Spider's Web was released in the United States on November 9, 2018 by Sony.
+The Girl in the Spider's Web was released in the United States on November 9, 2018, by Sony.
 It was originally scheduled for October 5, 2018, but was moved in March 2017.
 The first trailer was released on June 7, 2018.
 The film premiered at the Rome Film Festival on October 24, 2018.